FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Var command
 ++++++++++++++++

-Click the "Var" icon to enter the Var command editing interface
+Click the "Var" icon to enter the Var command editing interface.

 This command is a variable system command, which is divided into two parts: Lua variable definition, variable query and Sys variable renaming, getting value, and setting value.
 Lua variable definition can declare a variable and assign an initial value, and cooperate with while, if-else and other commands Use the Lua variable query command to query the value of the input variable name in real time and display it in the status bar.
 The number of Sys variables is fixed, and you can rename them, get variable values, and set variable values.
 The values stored in this variable will not be cleared when the system is turned off.